Qonfused/OCE-Build/docs/schema.md

 * For security reasons `Ext<Flavour>.icns` and `<Flavour>.icns` are both supported, and only `Ext<Flavour>.icns` will be used if the entry is on an external drive (followed by default fallback `ExtHardDrive.icns`).
 * Where both apply `.VolumeIcon.icns` takes precence over `.contentFlavour`.
 * In order to allow icons and audio assist to work correctly for tools (e.g. for UEFI Shell), system default boot entry icons (see `Docs/Flavours.md`) specified in the `Flavour` setting for `Tools` or `Entries` will continue to apply even when flavour is disabled.
 Non-system icons will be ignored in thiscase.
 In addition, the flavours `UEFIShell` and `NVRAMReset` are given special processing, identifying their respective tools to apply correct audio-assist, default builtin labels, etc.
 * A list of recommended flavours is provided in `Docs/Flavours.md`.
+* `0x0100` --- `OC_ATTR_USE_REVERSED_UI`, reverse position of Shutdown and Restart buttons, affects OpenCanopy and builtin picker.
+The reversed setting matches older macOS, and since it was the previous default in OpenCore it may better match some custom backgrounds.
+Only applicable when `OC_ATTR_USE_MINIMAL_UI` is not set.
+* `0x0200` --- `OC_ATTR_REDUCE_MOTION`, reduce password and menu animation in `OpenCanopy`, leaving only animations which communicate information not otherwise provided.

+*Note*: These same animations, plus additional animations whose information is provided by voice-over, are automatically disabled when `PickerAudioAssist` is enabled.

 <h3 id=misc-boot-pickeraudioassist>Misc -> Boot -> PickerAudioAssist</h3>